Telecominfraproject/wlan-cloud-loadsim/README.md

 The IPv4 of the TIP Controller.
 This is the IP the simulation nodes will try to reach.

 ### What this script does...
 This script first removes all unneeded networks.
 It then creates the docker network that this simulation will be using.
 After this, the manager and node1 container will be stopped if they are running (from a aprevious run for example or an older version).
 The old containers are then removed.
 The log directory for each node is then created. `HOSTNAME` simply declares the hosts in the simulation.
 After which, the manager node and the simulation node are created.
+The script wil launch 2 containers: manager and node1.

 ### Is it running?
 If everything is running, you should see something like this with you enter the `docker ps` command.